kunalj101/python_intro_hackathon/chapter2.md

 - Store the length of `squares_list` to `square_len` using function `len()`
 - Comparision operators `<, >, <=, >=, ==` and `!=` help to check condition is true or false
+- Write the outcome in each branch of the following conditional code

 *** =hint